General Convex Agreement with Near-Optimal Communication: Protocol for Fixed Inputs' Bit-Length

-We say that a committee $C_i$ is \emph{bad} if: it has more than $\frac{1}{\omega}$-fraction bad supernodes, or the fraction of byzantine parties being part of it is more than $\frac{1}{(\omega + \varepsilon/3)}$.
-Otherwise, committee $C_i$ is \emph{good}.

-To assign the $N$ supernodes to the $N'$ committees ensuring few bad committees, we make use of the theorem below, which relies on an extractor, and we prove in \Cref{section:extractor-magic}.
-Here, $D = D(\omega, \varepsilon)$ is a function of $\omega$ and $\varepsilon$ which we will define later for each theorem.
-For now, as $\omega$ and $\varepsilon$ are constants, it is important to note that $D = \bigO(1)$.
+We say that a committee $C_i$ is \textbf{bad} if it does not meet the preconditions of $\supernodesCA^L$ described in \Cref{lemma:supernode-ca}: it has at least a $\frac{1}{\omega}$-fraction bad supernodes, or the fraction of byzantine (virtual) parties being part of it is at least $\frac{1}{\eta + \varepsilon/4}$.
+Otherwise, committee $C_i$ is \textbf{good}.
+To maintain the fraction of good supernodes, we need to ensure that only few committees are bad.
+We achieve this by assigning the $N$ supernodes to the $N'$ committees with the theorem below (proven in \Cref{section:extractor-magic}), which relies on an extractor.
+The function $D = D(\omega, \varepsilon)$ will be defined in \Cref{section:extractor-magic}: as $\omega$ and $\varepsilon$ are constants, this is a constant.